xiehuc/pidgin-lwqq/README-en.md

 - SSL[=On]
 > enable ssl support.

-See [wiki](https://github.com/xiehuc/pidgin-lwqq/wiki) for the detailled install guide.
+See [wiki](https://github.com/xiehuc/pidgin-lwqq/wiki) for a detailled install guide.

 ### Notice